 There are four best practices companies must keep in mind at this stage:

-The three prongs – beginning with Strategy and Analytics, Consolidating by Continuous Listening to the VoE and thriving through Action and Ownership – will assist organisations as they place employee experiences in the front and centre of their people strategy, business strategy, and eventually, the super-long-term corporate vision.
+The three prongs – beginning with Strategy and Analytics, Consolidating by Continuous Listening to the VoE and thriving through Action and Ownership – will assist organizations as they place employee experiences in the front and center of their people strategy, business strategy, and eventually, the super-long-term corporate vision.